The 10 youngest champions in WWE history

 Kenny Dykstra (World Tag Team Championship, 20 years, 18 days)

-There’s not too many wrestlers that start in the business before they can drive a car.
+There’s not too many Superstars that start in sports-entertainment before they can drive a car.
 Kenny Dykstra is one of the few, first stepping in the ring at the age of 15.
 A standout trainee of WWE Hall of Famer Killer Kowalski’s school, Kenny signed with WWE at 18 and debuted on the main roster at 19.

 As one-fifth of The Spirit Squad, Kenny and his cheerleading cohort Mikey pulled off a stunning upset when they defeated the titanic team of Big Show & Kane to capture the World Tag Team Titles.
-The win came just 18 days after his 20th birthday, making him the second-youngest champion of any kind in WWE history. — B.M.
+The win came just 18 days after his 20th birthday.

 René Duprée (World Tag Team Championship, 19 years, 6 months)

-The young upstart was just 19 years old when he won the World Tag Team Titles alongside La Resistance cohort Sylvain Grenier for the first time on June 15, 2003.
-This makes him the only teenager in the entire history of WWE to ever hold a championship.
-Makes you feel kinda guilty about spending all your teenage years eating Funyuns in your best friend’s basement, doesn’t it? — R.M.
+René Duprée was just 19 years old when he won the World Tag Team Titles alongside La Resistance cohort Sylvain Grenier for the first time on June 15, 2003, which made him the first teenager in WWE history to ever hold a championship.
+(Makes you feel kinda guilty about spending your teen years eating Funyuns in your best friend’s basement, doesn’t it?)
+Duprée's wasn't a fluke either.
+A year later, he'd win the World Tag Team Titles again — this time alongside Kenzo Suzuki — when he was only 20.